YAVSRG/YAVSRG/docs/code_style_guide.md

 I like to put emoji in commit messages
 You don't have to care about them in PRs I can just squash with an emoji commit message

-🎓 = Localisation changes
+👽️ = Bug fix
 🌸 = UI improvement

-👽️ = Bug fix

 ✨ = New user-facing feature

-🧱 = New codebase feature/feature otherwise not reaching all users
+🧱 = New codebase feature that doesn't (yet) affect users 📑 = Code rearrangement/cleanup/formatting

-⚙️ = Developer tooling

-⚡️ = CI pipelines

-📘 = Documentation, wikis
+⚡️ = Automation (CI pipelines, automated tests, developer tooling) 📘 = Documentation for users
+📕 = Documentation for developer workflows
+🎓 = Localisation changes
 🏷️ = Releases
 💚 = Community content & Automated commits

 ### Code formatting/style